bostonnico/bbWag/README.md

-/*                                      Major League Baseball Stat Guide for Wagers                                                             */
+                                      Major League Baseball Stat Guide for Wagers

-/*
-/*
-/* Inspired by a Reddit user's statistcal model from years ago, this command-line betting tool /* scrapes MLB data from publicly availalbe source, for the most important advanced baseball metrics /* (according to me) you could use to assist in selecting a team to pick to win a ballgame.
-In order /* of importance, those would be:
+ Inspired by a Reddit user's statistcal model from years ago, this command-line betting tool scrapes MLB data from publicly availalbe source, for the most important advanced baseball metrics (according to me) you could use to assist in selecting a team to pick to win a ballgame.
+In order of importance, those would be:
-/*              1.
-Pitching (fip, differentials between starters) /*                 2.
-TEAM Hitting (top-8 hitting teams league-wide, last 4 days, per OPS) /*                    3.
-Fielding (double-plays / error ratios, roughly last 6 days, or, 1 pitching rotation)
+              1. Pitching (fip, differentials between starters)
+                 2. TEAM Hitting (top-8 hitting teams league-wide, last 4 days, per OPS)
+                    3. Fielding (double-plays / error ratios, roughly last 6 days, or, 1 pitching rotation)
-/*                       4. then simply, yesterday's scores.
+                       4. then simply, yesterday's scores.

-/*
-/* Alongside the above are a few complementary stats, which give the user a better sense of a team's /* performance on the field.
-This packages comes with a NO ACTION alert as well for pitching changes, /* which can come in handy                                                                                                                      */
+ Alongside the above are a few complementary stats, which give the user a better sense of a team's performance on the field.
+This packages comes with a NO ACTION alert as well for pitching changes, which can come in handy

 ### requirements:

-*GUI browser (Firefox recommended)
-*sportsbook account (if putting money down / enter account in the configuration file) *Linux distro running BASH w/ git installed
+*GUI browser (Firefox recommended; VPN recommended) *sportsbook account (if putting money down / enter account in the configuration file) *Linux distro running BASH w/ git installed